tuhai63/electron-ghsts-poc/README.md

 # Electron GHSTS POC

 This project was to help boostrap the development of a desktop application based on GHSTS standard XML Schema.
 The ES6 application is based on the App Boilerplate for Electron by Thorsten Hans.
-For more details on his original work, see the post on his blog http://www.dotnet-rocks.com/2015/05/04/writing-an-electron-atom-shell-app-using-angular-and-es6/.
+For more details on his original work, see the post on his blog https://www.xplatform.rocks/2015/05/04/writing-an-electron-atom-shell-app-using-angular-and-es6/.
 Other useful reference resouces can be found on the site of JSPM.io (http://jspm.io/), including a good introduction to JSPM at: http://developer.telerik.com/featured/choose-es6-modules-today.

 ## Components and Features

 This POC uses the following components and features:

- * Electron;
+ * Electron
- * Angular 1.x; (Angular 2.0 is still in beta at this moment)
+ * Angular 1.x (Angular 2.0 is still in beta at this moment)
- * ES6;
+ * ES6
- * Angular Material;
+ * Angular Material
- * XML2JS;
+ * XML2JS
- * NoSQl Javascript Database NeDB.
+ * NoSQL Javascript Database NeDB

 ## PreConditions for client